SteeltoeOSS/Documentation/labs/spring-one/exercise3.md

 ***

-Open the newly created class file in your IDE and replace and 'using' statements in the file with hte below.
+Open the newly created class file in your IDE and replace and 'using' statements in the file with the below.

 ```csharp
 using System;